top of page

 THE JURY

 The jury is composed of a panel of professional musicians.
-At this stage, the names of the jury members will not be disclosed.
+The names of the jury members will not be disclosed.
 To ensure fairness, any jury member with a student among the candidates will abstain from voting.

 PIANO ACCOMPANIMENT